Project

 David

-#7 Updated by Christoph Kappel almost 12 years ago
+#7 Updated by Christoph Kappel over 12 years ago

 Now I am confused, so you want to overwrite the binding for zoom, but complain about slow performance of your browsers on machines with less than 1Ghz.
 I have a machine with less than 1Ghz, but I wouldn't try to use any bloated browser there, especially not chromium and firefox.